Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/element/form/CheckBoxField.md

 ## Properties

-- `dataLocation` (string, optional): Path to bind the field value in the data context
+- `dataLocation` (string, optional): Path to bind the field value in the data context.
-- `defaultFieldValue` (any, optional): Default value when no data is present
+- `defaultFieldValue` (any, optional): Default value when no data is present.
-- `options` (array, optional): Static array of option objects with `label` and `value` properties
+- `options` (array, optional): Static array of option objects with `label` and `value` properties.
-- `dynamicOptions` (string, optional): Template path to dynamic options array
+- `dynamicOptions` (string, optional): Template path to dynamic options array.
-- `controlType` (string, optional): Type of control - "checkbox" (default) or "radio"
+- `controlType` (string, optional): Type of control - "checkbox" (default) or "radio".
-- `multiple` (boolean, optional): Force array storage for checkboxes (default: auto-detected)
+- `multiple` (boolean, optional): Force array storage for checkboxes (default: auto-detected).
-- `attributes` (object, optional): Attributes applied to the Form.Group container
+- `attributes` (object, optional): Attributes applied to the Form.Group container.
-- `actions` (array, optional): Actions to execute based on field state
+- `actions` (array, optional): Actions to execute based on field state.

 ## Option Format